lTheMightyMl/Jozve/Jozve.md

 ## Optimization benefits
 `image`
 In an unconstrained optimization problem, every point $x \in \mathbb{R}^n$ is feasible, so we only focus on minimizing $f(x)$.
-In contrast, for constrained optimization, it may be difficult to even find a point $x \in C$
+In contrast, for constrained optimization, it may be difficult to even find a point $x \in \zeta$
 ## Classes of optimization problems
 ## Constrained vs. Unconstrained